heysujal/ClickStop-chrome-extension/README.md

 2. Go to `chrome://extensions/` or similar for your browser.

 3. Select `Load Unpacked` and upload the extracted or cloned repo.
+Done.

+Feel free to report issues or contribute.